 Snapzu is the most visually appealing website on this list.
 Even though it isn’t open source (but it’s free to use), I’ve added it to this list due to its popularity.
 It’s a platform for communities where different people can come and participate in the discussion.
 This Reddit alternative doesn’t need any personal information and supports anonymity.
 If you’re a blogger/influencer, you’ll have to add this information for payout purposes, makes sense.

 The whole Snapzu’s layout is tab-based.
 You can upvote or downvote the posts.
 The individual communities are called “tribes”.
-Just like Reddit, you can choose different tribes from links at the top bar.
+On this site like Reddit, you can also choose different tribes from links at the top bar.

 Did you find these open source Reddit alternatives interesting?
+Moreover, if you don’t want to use Reddit then you can check out our article on how to delete your Reddit account here!
 Don’t forget to share your views and favorites.